 Successful applicants will be intelligent, open-minded creatives looking for some real-world journalism experience and to get a taste of Indonesia beyond its tourist vortex.
 The ability to work well in a group is essential, and if you’re good enough at it, once the internship is over, we may even invite you to join our incredible team of writers.

 What’s more, if you’re a journalism, media or communications student, enrollment in the program gives you the potential to receive a full subject’s worth of university credit as part of your institution’s Work Integrated Learning Program; however, this will be need to be determined on a case-by-case basis upon discussion with your head of department.

+If you’d like to read some reviews of the program from previous interns, suss our testimonials page.
 If you wanna see what previous interns have been up to in Bali, check out our Instagram.
 If you’d like to check out previous guidebooks made by our spunky interns, click here.
 For all terms and conditions associated with our Bali internships, click here.